Ed Henry: Early life and education

 Henry was born July 20, 1971, in the Astoria neighborhood of the borough of Queens, New York City, New York, the son of a dairy-manager father and a bookkeeper mother.
 He attended St. Joseph's Grammar School until the family moved to Deer Park, New York, on Long Island.
 He then attended St. John the Baptist Diocesan High School, in nearby West Islip.
 He graduated with a bachelor's degree in English from Siena College in Loudonville, New York.
 He began his career with Jack Anderson.

 Career

 In 2003, he began providing political analysis for the WMAL Morning News and The Chris Core Show, two local radio shows on WMAL, Washington, D.C.

 He covered Capitol Hill for Roll Call for eight years, writing that newspaper's "Heard on the Hill" column, and has been a contributing editor at Washingtonian.
 He was a 2011–12 member of the board of associate trustees at Siena College, his alma mater.

 Henry was the moderator of CNN's Inside Politics.
 After covering the White House for CNN since March 2006, Henry became CNN's senior White House correspondent in December 2008.

-Starting in 2022 Henry is co host with Karyn Turk on the Real America's Voice TV's weekday morning show.